Inês Pereira

-Inês Teixeira Pereira (/pt-PT/; born 26 May 1999) is a Portuguese footballer who plays as a goalkeeper for Deportivo de La Coruña, on loan from Everton, and the Portugal women's national team.
+Inês Teixeira Pereira (/pt-PT/; born 26 May 1999) is a Portuguese footballer who plays as a goalkeeper for Liga F side Deportivo de A Coruña and the Portugal women's national team.

 Club career

 After starting her career in the Campeonato Nacional Feminino with G.D.
 Estoril Praia, Pereira returned to her home city of Lisbon with Sporting CP where she signed in the summer of 2016.

 At the end of each of her first two seasons at the club, Sporting were crowned champions and Pereira became a regular in the first team with the team winning 36 of her 40 starts during her five seasons at the club.
 When the team failed to secure Champions League football at the end of the 2020–21 season, Pereira chose to sign for Swiss champions Servette where she instantly became the number one goalkeeper and kept back-to-back clean sheets in the club's first two qualification fixtures of the Champions League campaign.

-On 19 July 2024, it was announced that Pereira had joined Everton, being sent immediately out on loan to Deportivo de La Coruña.
+On 19 July 2024, it was announced that Pereira had joined Everton, being sent immediately out on loan to Deportivo de A Coruña.
+On 25 June 2025, she was sent on another loan spell to Deportivo.
+In August 2026, Pereira joined the club on a permanent basis.